lucyinthesky2111/the-one-with-all-the-questions/README.md

    ### Imagery

    ### Aspect Ratios
-   The aspect ratio chosen for the Central Perk hero image used on the homepage of this site was 16:9.
+   * The aspect ratio chosen for the Central Perk hero image used on the homepage of this site was 16:9.
 This is because hero images are designed to span the whole width of the page on all screen sizes and therefore, need to be wide.
 16:9 is a very versatile aspect ratio used by lots of modern media formats and provides an immersive viewing experience.
+   * The aspect ratio chosen for the peephole frame logo used in the site was 3:2.
+This is aspect ratio was selected as it works well in both landscape and potrait orientations, and it is easily scaled without causing the image to become distorted.

   ### Image Styling